-But for others, the App Store was working fine until without warning or apparent cause, the App Store or iTunes Store just goes blank.
-Some report they receive the error message “cannot connect to app store.”
+But for others, the App Store was working fine until, without warning or apparent cause, the App Store or iTunes Store just goes blank.
+Some report they receive the error message “cannot connect to the app store.”
 Ugh…

 - Tips to Load Your App Store Faster on iPhones and iDevices